rimsey1/docs/pages/connector-authentication/ms-teams.md

 ## Partner Setup

-**Many of the Microsoft Teams endpoints are protected, due to handling sensitive data.
-This means you need to apply for permission via [this request form](https://docs.microsoft.com/en-us/graph/teams-protected-apis).
+**Many of the Microsoft Teams endpoints are protected, due to them handling sensitive data.
+This requires you to apply for permission to use them from Microsoft via [this request form](https://docs.microsoft.com/en-us/graph/teams-protected-apis).
-Do note that this can take up to a week to get approved, during which you cannot use the protected methods.**
+Do note that this process can take up to a week to get approved, during which you cannot use the protected methods.**

-The following methods in the connector are protected:
+The following methods on the connector are protected:
 - List (Updated) Channel Messages
 - Get Channel Message
 - Get Team Chats (webhook)
 - Get Channel Chats (webhook)

-Microsoft Teams uses OAuth 2.0.
-Please sign up for an application on Microsoft first and get an OAuth client ID, client secret.
+Microsoft Teams uses OAuth 2.0 authentication.
+You must therefore create an App within your Microsoft Azure portal (described below) to obtain a Client ID and Client Secret.

 ### Azure Active Directory OAuth Application